Create, activate and manage a Stripe account (required to use Give Lively tech)

 2. Apply for Stripe's nonprofit discount

-In order to receive a discount on Stripe's payment processing fees, nonprofits must have 501(c)(3) status and an EIN.
+In order to receive a discount on Stripe's payment processing fees, nonprofits must be a public charity (not private foundation) with 501(c)(3) status and an EIN.
 To apply for the discount, message Stripe with your EIN number and a request for the discount to firstname.lastname@example.org or visit this support page.

 Once your nonprofit status been confirmed by Stripe, donations made to your organization using Give Lively products will be processed at Stripe's nonprofit rate.